 Conclusion Although we discuss a lot about waste management and its consequences, it is very important to understand that the whole waste management process starts from home.
 Every citizen should be careful always when it comes to disposing of the wastes.
 Every little negligent mistake we make creates a huge impact on society.

 Waste management is a real problematic issue these days.
-The pollution is increasing day to day due to the improper handling of waste generated in the Industrial Scenario.
-Many small scale and medium scale industries will not give that much importance to the effluent treatment and waste treatment methods and leave the waste into the public system which is causing a major havoc in the society.
-Even though there are many rules and regulations are in place these industries manage by making friendship with local enforcement agencies.
+The pollution is increasing day to day due to the improper handling of waste generated in the Industrial Sector.
+Many small and medium scale industries does not give that much importance to the effluent and waste treatment methods and leave the waste into the public system which is causing a major havoc in the society.
+Even though there are many rules and regulations in place, these industries manage by making friendship with local enforcement agencies.
 The waste management in a manufacturing industry is very important.
 But the management always feels that it is a non-productive expense and try to avoid.
 This thought process and mindset should change.
 Each and every person should think of waste management in a proper way and see that the environment will not get spoiled.
 The open burning of crops around Delhi is the main reason for the pollution problems in Delhi.
 This open burning should be stopped and alternative methods are to be worked out.
 Then only New Delhi will become a good place for staying.
 The concept of environment upkeep should be taken as an individual responsibility and everyone should see that their actions are not going to create any problem to the atmosphere.
-Unless the individuals realise this important point nobody can ensure any proper waste management.
-The government should try to educate the people through their networks about this waste management importance and see that they will get adopted to the requirement.
+Unless the individuals realize this important point nobody can ensure any proper waste management.
+The government should try to educate the people through their networks about the importance of waste management and see that they get adopted to the requirement.

 Waste management is a very serious problem faced by every developing nation.
 India is also facing this seriously.
-For a nation like India a centralised solution is almost impossible in this matter.
-Decentralised approach only can be thought of.
+For a nation like India, a centralized solution is almost impossible in this matter.
+Only decentralized approach can be thought of.
 Even within a city itself the decentralisation has to be introduced.
-Such approach will help choosing the suitable method.
+Such approach will help in choosing the suitable method.

-In cities every house and every flat must identify the suitable method to manage their waste.
+In cities, every house and every flat must identify the suitable method to manage their waste.
 Bio-degradable waste can be managed by small biogas units which can be managed independently by the households.
-Additionally the gas produced can be used in the kitchen.
-This will help reducing the LPG use, thereby a reduction in monthly expenditure.
+Additionally, the gas produced can be used in the kitchen.
+This will help to reduce the LPG use, thereby a reduction in monthly expenditure.